keenanlawson/sc-sharecare-component-library/fractal/components/navigation-bars/SiteNavigation/README.md

-## Page Title Bar
+## Site Navigation

-This is the title bar for the site.
+This is the navigation for the main site sections.

 -----
 The API for the component is as follows: